zhuang-li/zhuang-li.github.io/_pages/about.md

   *Link:* [PersonaNLP workshop](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop_Mexico_City/PersonaNLP)

 - **09/2025**:
-  Two EMNLP 2025 papers were accepted, including one in the main track and one in Findings.
+  Two EMNLP 2025 papers were accepted, including one in the main conference and one in Findings.

 - **05/2025**:
-  Six papers were accepted to ACL 2025 main track.
+  Six papers were accepted to the ACL 2025 main conference.

 - **05/2025**:
   Served as an Area Chair for ACL Rolling Review.